 Arsenal's fragile, passive mentality is exacerbated by an abundance of players who are good but not great.
 The prime culprit is Olivier Giroud, a player who can put minnows to the sword but loses his edge in key contests, and who will inevitably draw unfavourable comparisons with the man he replaced, a genuine big game performer, Robin van Persie.

 The Dutchman scored 10 goals against top-seven sides in his final season in north London alone, while Giroud has netted just three times in 22 matches against teams in the upper echelons – only one of those was a match-winning strike.
-The former Montpellier man has fired only blanks in his seven outings against the top sides since netting against Spurs in September, and has never scored away from home.
+The former Montpellier man has fired only blanks in his seven outings against the top sides since netting against Spurs in September and has never scored away from home against the same opposition.

 Meanwhile, six of Van Persie's strikes in 2011-12 came away from the Emirates, while his goals were directly responsible for nine points in big games.